-Power on Power off (no operation) AC adaptor connected Battery fully charged OperatesNo chargeLED:Battery greenDC IN green No chargeLED:Battery greenDC IN green Battery partially charged or no charge OperatesChargeLED:Battery orangeDC IN green Quick chargeLED:Battery orangeDC IN green AC adaptor not connected Remaining battery capacity is above low battery trigger point OperatesLED:Battery offDC IN off Remaining battery capacity is below low battery trigger point Operates LED: Battery flashes orange DC IN off Remaining battery capacity is exhausted Computer shuts down
+Power on Power off (no operation) AC adaptor connected Battery fully charged OperatesNo chargeLED: white No charge LED: white Battery partially charged or no charge OperatesChargeLED: amber Quick charge LED: amber

-Battery indicator
+Power on Power off (no operation) AC adaptor not connected Remaining battery capacity is above low battery trigger point Operates LED: off Remaining battery capacity is below low battery trigger point Operates LED: flashes amber Remaining battery capacity is exhausted Computer shuts down

-Check the Battery indicator to determine the status of the battery pack.
-The following indicator lights indicate the battery status:
+DC IN/Battery indicator

-Flashing orange The battery charge is low, the AC adaptor must be connected in order to recharge the battery.
+Check the DC IN/Battery indicator to determine the status of the battery pack and the power status with the AC adaptor connected.
+The following indicator conditions should be noted:

-Orange Indicates the AC adaptor is connected and the battery is charging.
-Green Indicates the AC adaptor is connected and the battery is fully charged.
+Flashing amber The battery charge is low.
+The AC adaptor must be connected in order to recharge the battery.
+Indicates a problem with the power supply.
+You should initially try plugging the AC adaptor into another power outlet - if it still does not operate properly, you should contact your reseller or dealer.
+Amber Indicates the AC adaptor is connected and the battery is charging.
+White Indicates the AC adaptor is connected and the battery is fully charged.
 No light Under any other conditions, the indicator does not light.

-If the battery pack becomes too hot while it is being charged, the charge will stop and the Battery indicator will go out.
+If the battery pack becomes too hot while it is being charged, the charge will stop and the DC IN/Battery indicator will go out.
 When the battery pack's temperature falls to a normal range, charging will resume - this process will occur regardless of whether the computer's power is on or off.